tractorcow/cow/readme.md

 Now you can run `cow` at any time, and `composer global update` to perform time-to-time upgrades.

+Make sure that you setup your AWS credentials properly, and create a separate profile named `silverstripe` for this.
+You'll also need the aws cli installed.

 If you're feeling lonely, or just want to test your install, you can run `cow moo`.

 ## Commands